 If you are a prospective Ph.D. student and you’d like to chat about research fit, please email me and mention that you’ve read this section of my website encouraging you to do this.
 Generally, I look for students interested in developing new ways to diagnose, respond to, and evaluate if we’re making digital technologies safer for at-risk groups.
 This means, I’ll be looking for students with interest in contributing to the fields of Human-Computer Interaction and Privacy and Security, so skills in quantitive measurement studies (e.g., pipeline creation, scraping, crawlers), alongside qualitative methods and analyses (e.g., interviews, grounded theory) are a must!

 Alongside this, I’m looking for excellent students who are passionate about making a meaningful difference in mitigating many of the harms caused by technical design and deployment.
-I use an interventionist approach in my research, which means my methods are human-centered and action-oriented, and may involve partnering with community or industry to deploy systems/services.
-I then dedicate time to advocacy using my findings to bring about real-world change, such as in consumer tech and law to bridge the research-to-practice gap.
+I use an interventionist approach in my research, which means my methods are human-centered and action-oriented, and may involve partnering with community organizations (e.g., ENDGBV, Barnardo’s) or private industry (e.g., Google, Apple, J.P.Morgan Chase) to deploy systems/services.
+I then dedicate time to advocacy using my findings to bring about real-world change, such as in consumer-facing technologies and legislation to bridge the research-to-practice gap.
 If making technologies safer for all excites you, please get in touch.

 Prospective Ph.D students